microsoft/cppwinrt/README.md

 ## Timeline
 Following is an overview roadmap for upcoming releases:

-* The C++/WinRT headers *and the cppwinrt.exe compiler itself* ... &lt;waiting for the cheers to die down&gt; ... will ship in the Windows SDK.
-Expect to first see them in a Insider Preview build of the Windows SDK in late summer/early fall.
+* The C++/WinRT headers *and the cppwinrt.exe compiler itself* ... &lt;waiting for the cheers to die down&gt; ... are currently included in Insider releases of the RS4 Windows SDK.
+Note that a Windows 10 Insider SDK release can only be installed on an Windows 10 Insider Preview OS.
+* The latest Windows Insider Previews (OS and Windows SDK) are here: https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewSDK
 * We are updating the XAML compiler to produce C++/WinRT code behind files.
+We currently plan to have a preview, aka experimental, release of the C++/WinRT + XAML support available around the time of the //Build Conference.
+Plans are, of course, subject to change.
-* We are adding C++/WinRT project support to Visual Studio 2017.
+* We are adding C++/WinRT project support to Visual Studio 2017 via a Visual Studio 2017 Extension (VSIX).
+We currently plan to publish that VSIX in the Visual Studio Extension Markplace around the time of the //Build conference.
+Plans are, of course, subject to change.

+## C++ standards
 * C++/WinRT will stay current with C++ standards and require a modern and up-to-date compiler, generally the latest release of Visual Studio.
 Users requiring support for older compilers will need to sync to an earlier commit or tag.

 ## Documentation